cocos/cocos-example-process-build-textures/README.md

 This project relies on Cocos Creator 2.4+.

-For more information about build plugin, refer to [Custom Project Build Process](http://docs.cocos.com/creator/manual/en/publish/custom-project-build-template.html?h=Extend%20The%20Build%20Process).
+For more information about build plugin, refer to [Extend The Build Process](https://docs.cocos.com/creator/2.4/manual/en/publish/custom-project-build-template.html#extend-the-build-process).